-Daphne didn't want to be the one to point out to her friend that apparently the entire train did know about it.
-As she sat there and listened to her friends argue the possibility of The-Boy-Who-Lived going to Hogwarts she suddenly gasped and sat up erect with a shocked look upon her face.
+Daphne didn't want to be the one to point out to her friend that apparently the whole train did know about it.
+As she sat there and listened to her friends argue the possibility of The-Boy-Who-Lived going to Hogwarts, she suddenly gasped and sat up erect with a shocked look on her face.

 "What's up with you?"
 Tracey asked seeing Daphne's expression.

-"Wh…what happened to that Malfoy boy?" she hesitantly asked to cover for herself.
-If her guess was right then she had just spent a considerable amount of time with the famous Boy-Who-Lived which no one could locate.
-Why would Harry Potter be sitting atop a coaching stock? she couldn't help but wonder.
+"Wh…what happened to that Malfoy boy?" she hesitantly requested to cover for herself.
+If her guess was right then, she had just spent a considerable amount of time with the famous Boy-Who-Lived which no one could locate.
+Why would Harry Potter be sitting atop a coaching stock?
+Daphne couldn't help but wonder.

 Tracey snickered softly before replying.
 "He and the other two finally got tired and returned to their own carriage I guess.
 I wouldn't worry about them for now."
 Tracey arched a brow glancing towards Daphne once again.
 "You certain you don't know why he would be pestering you?"

-"Haven't a clue," Daphne replied sitting back with a huff while crossing her arms on her chest.
+"Haven't a clue," Daphne replied sitting back with a huff while crossing her arms over her chest.
 Tracey turned back to her conversation with Pansy and Millicent, satisfied with her friend's response.
-Daphne tried to follow the conversation that the others were engaged in; however her thoughts kept returning to the sad little smile that Harry had worn just before he had turned away and climbed back up the ladder.
+Daphne tried to follow the conversation that the others were engaged in, however, her thoughts kept returning to the sad little smile that Harry had worn just before he had turned away and climbed back up the ladder.

-In terms of my Potter knowledge I am a novice to say the least.
+Regarding my Potter knowledge, I am a novice, to say the least.
 I hope you will take that under advisement when reading and reviewing (hopefully) this story.
-While events from canon will appear in this tapestry I am in no manner attempting to write what has already been written.
-Rather I hope to reweave the existing tale while keeping it interesting as well as entertaining enough to retain your attention till the very end.
+While events from canon will appear in this tapestry, I am in no manner attempting to write what has already been written.
+Rather I hope to reweave the existing tale while keeping it interesting as well as entertaining enough to retain your attention until the very end.